MarkD833/RCBUS-68xxx/code/README.md

 There a few basic commands that the monitor understands as follows:

+## B

+Boots the embedded EhBASIC v3.54 from the ROM.
+It will check that EhBASIC is programmed into the ROM first.

 ## C

 Boots the embedded CP/M-68K v1.3 from the ROM.
 It will check that CP/M and the BIOS are programmed into the ROM first.